AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Monitor
+* [redis-stat](https://github.com/junegunn/redis-stat) - redis-stat is a simple Redis monitoring tool written in Ruby.It is based on INFO command of Redis, and thus generally won't affect the performance of the Redis instance unlike the other monitoring tools based on MONITOR command.redis-stat allows you to monitor Redis instances either with vmstat-like output from the terminal or with the dashboard page served by its embedded web server.
 * [redis-monitor](https://github.com/LittlePeng/redis-monitor) - base RedisLive,monitor multiple redis-server in product enviroment: monitor multiple redis-instance in one page; monitor memory,comand per sec,HitRate,keyspace, master-slave change,expire; sms alert when crash , master-slave stats changed.
+* [redis_key_sizes.sh](https://gist.github.com/epicserve/5699837) - A simple script to print the size of all your Redis keys.

 ---
 ## Redis Admin Web UI